ggauranshi-03/SLAKSHNA-FL/README.md

 1. **End-to-End Cryptographic Transport (`TLS 1.3 over QUIC`)**
    Every node generates an `Ed25519` cryptographic keypair upon startup (`src/network/mesh.rs`).
 All communication across the Iroh mesh—whether sent directly via local IPs or routed across public internet tunnels like `Playit.gg`—is wrapped in end-to-end **TLS 1.3** encryption.
-   - **Zero-Trust Tunnels:** Public proxy services (`Playit.gg`) act purely as raw packet forwarders ("dumb pipes").
-They cannot read, decrypt, or tamper with model weights or blockchain blocks because they do not hold the private keys.
+   - **Zero-Trust Tunnels:** Public proxy services (`Playit.gg`) act purely as raw packet forwarders.
+They cannot read, decrypt, or tamper with model weights because they do not hold the private keys.

-2. **Cryptographic Block Signatures & Validation**
-   Every `LatticeBlock` (`Proposal` or `Evaluation`) is hashed and cryptographically signed (`LatticeBlock::sign`) by the authoring node's Ed25519 private key.
-Receiving nodes strictly verify signatures (`LatticeBlock::verify`) before admitting blocks into the local RocksDB chain state.

-3. **Byzantine Fault Tolerant (BFT) Poisoning Defense**
+2. **Byzantine Fault Tolerant (BFT) Poisoning Defense**
    To prevent adversarial nodes from ruining the global model (`Model Poisoning`), SLAKSHNA does not use simple averaging.
 When a node receives a peer's delta, `ml_engine.py` evaluates the proposal against local validation metrics (`Cosine Similarity` & `Validation Loss`).
 If a node submits poisoned or erratic updates, its trust score (`alpha`) drops, rendering its weight in the Federated Averaging formula close to `0.0`.

-4. **Differential Privacy against Data Reconstruction**
+3. **Differential Privacy against Data Reconstruction**
    By combining `SparseLoCo` (sharing only 1% of fine-tuned LoRA weights) with `Opacus` gradient clipping and noise injection, raw local dataset samples (`ultrachat`, patient records, etc.) can never be reconstructed by eavesdroppers or peer nodes.

 ---